 The following development standards regulate new site and building development by establishing standards for intensity, building height, open space, and other elements.
 They have been developed to accommodate the mix of retail, office, restaurant, and residential uses anticipated.
 The standards are intended to encourage the development of high density housing and retail and service commercial uses to serve the needs of the West Carson community.
-Development standards include street-based frontage standards regulating buildings frontages along existing and new streets to form adequate and pedestrianfriendly building faces.
-The following development standards apply in conjunction with Section 3.6, Urban Design Standards, below.
+Development standards include street-based frontage standards regulating buildings frontages along existing and new streets to form adequate and pedestrian-friendly building faces.
+The following development standards, below.